 \section{Results}

-We aim to investigate the electromagnetic polarization of the radio emission when the quasi-periodic cascade discharges have established themselves in the gap.
-This happens after the start of the simulation before it settles into a quasi-periodic discharge formation in the gap close to the stellar surface.
-Parallel electric fields grow in the first phase, being generated by the magnetospheric currents according to Equation~\ref{eq:electric_field}.
-The plasma flows out from the polar cap and cascades start at the star surface and also close to the upper boundary; thereby, filling the polar cap with new pairs.
-In the second phase, the plasma begins to mix along the magnetic field lines and the approaches the quasi-periodic pair cascades close to the star surface.
+We aim to investigate the electromagnetic polarization of the radio emission from the pair-cascade discharges in the gap that become evident when the simulation settles into a quasi-periodic discharge formation close to the stellar surface.
+Parallel electric fields start to grow in the first phase of the simulation.
+They are generated by the magnetospheric currents, according to Eq.~\ref{eq:electric_field}.
+The plasma flows out from the polar cap, and pair cascades form at the stellar surface and also close to the upper boundary, filling the polar cap with new pairs.
+In the second phase of the simulation the plasma begins to mix along the magnetic field lines and subsequently the repetitive pair cascades begin to form close to the stellar surface.

-The quasi-periodic stage is reached after $\sim3-4L_\mathrm{y}/c$ (12\,000--16\,000 time steps).
-The described simulation setup is designed to go quickly and efficiently through these initial stages.
-In the following sections, we analyze the plasma and field properties after reaching the quasi-periodic cascades, i.e., for time steps $\geq$16\,000.
+The quasi-periodic stage is reached after $\approx 3-4L_\mathrm{y}/c$ (12\,000--16\,000 time steps).
+Our simulation is set up to quickly and efficiently pass through the initial stages.
+In the following sections, we analyze the plasma and field properties after the simulation reached the quasi-periodic cascade stage, that is, for time steps $\geq$16\,000.